This site uses technical (necessary) and analytics cookies.

 Citizenship by “benefit of law” (children born abroad)

-ACQUISITION OF CITIZENSHIP VIA “BENEFICIO DI LEGGE” (BY BENEFIT OF LAW) FOR ABROAD-BORN MINOR CHILDREN
+ACQUISITION OF CITIZENSHIP VIA “BENEFICIO DI LEGGE” (BY LAW) FOR ABROAD-BORN MINOR CHILDREN

 NON-AUTOMATIC TRANSMISSION OF ITALIAN CITIZENSHIP AT BIRTH THROUGH TRANSCRIPTION OF THE BIRTH CERTIFICATE